alphagov/forms-deploy/infra/modules/cloudfront/error-pages-build.md

 gds aws forms-dev-admin -- make development forms/environment apply
 ```

-The error page will be accessible from the product pages, admin, api, and runner domains.
+The error page will be accessible from the product pages, admin and runner domains.

 For example